koskath/arete2/course_content/SC/md_files/Lecture12/lecture_12_slide_55_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-Cyber-Physical Systems are based on complex embedded microelectronics and deliver different functions – Towards a Definition of the term “Cyber-Physical System” (CPS) End
+# Cyber-Physical Systems are based on complex embedded
+microelectronics and deliver different functions – Towards a Definition of the term “Cyber-Physical System” (CPS) End